2020 Labour Party leadership election (UK): Starmer

 Starmer positioned himself in opposition to austerity, stating that Corbyn was "right" to position Labour as the "party of anti-austerity".
-Starmer indicated he will continue with the Labour policy of scrapping tuition fees.
+Starmer indicated he would continue with the Labour policy of scrapping tuition fees.
 He also pledged "common ownership" of rail, mail, energy and water companies and called for ending outsourcing in the NHS, local governments and the justice system.
 In 2022 Starmer was alleged to have broken his pledge on "common ownership" of rail, mail, energy and water companies.

 In February 2020, Starmer announced that he would continue the policy introduced under Shadow Chancellor John McDonnell to raise taxes on the top five per cent of earners with incomes of more than £80,000.

 Starmer argued that the party should propose the reintroduction of free movement within the European Union.

 In response to the release of Trump's peace plan to resolve the Israeli–Palestinian conflict, Starmer described the proposals as "inconsistent with international law and human rights protections".

 Starmer said he is "not against the principle" of open selection but did not indicate clear support or opposition to it.

 Starmer's leadership campaign gained funding from trade union Unison, and donations from several individuals, including £100,000 and £5,000 respectively from barristers Robert Latham and Richard Hermer, as well as hotel bills totalling £2,500 from a company linked to Labour donor Farah Sassoon.